With a sugar cookie base, these Fruit Pizza Cookies are individual-sized versions of a classic favorite. They’re fresh and customizable!!

 Making Ahead and Storing

-Can you make this in advance?
-Because the little pizzas are topped with fresh fruit it is best to assemble them within a couple hours of serving.
-However, there are elements that you can make ahead of time to make assembly go more quickly.
+Make ahead of time.
+Because the Fruit Pizza Cookies are topped with fresh fruit it is best to assemble them within a couple of hours of serving.
+However, there are elements that can be made ahead of time to make assembly go more quickly.

-- Cookie base: Make 1-2 days in advance and store them in an airtight container.
-You can also freeze them for 2-3 months in a freezer safe container.
+- Cookie base.
+Make 1-2 days in advance and store them in an airtight container.
+Freeze for 2-3 months in a freezer-safe container.

-- Frosting: Store frosting in a tightly sealed container and keep it in the fridge or freezer.
-Be sure you allow enough time for the frosi to thaw so it can spread on smoothly.
+- Frosting.
+Store frosting in a tightly sealed container and keep it in the fridge or freezer.
+Allow enough time for the frosting to thaw so it can spread on smoothly.

-- Fruit: You can wash and cut most fruits the day before.
+- Fruit.
+Wash and cut most fruits the day before.
 Store the prepared fruits in separate containers in the fridge.
 Fruits such as bananas that brown quickly should be sliced right before topping the cookie.

-Leftovers: You can keep any leftovers for up to 3 days in the fridge.
-Be sure to tightly wrap the plate with plastic wrap.
+STORE leftovers in the fridge for up to 3 days.
+Wrap the plate tightly with plastic wrap.
 Remove any fruit that has become too brown/mushy.